Latest From Loch Ness

 Needless to say many locals were up in arms about this and we had to ‘go public’ with the matter in a bid to put him right.
 He has now backed down on his claim over Nessie, but not before he threatened me with a $5million lawsuit for supposedly harassing him.
 He is still on the periphery of things though and in typical gung-ho style is now saying that he is going to flood the market with Nessie souvenirs - he obviously thinks he has found something new!

 The latest piece of Nessie news is that the only picture taken of her last year has won a national award.
 The picture, taken on 21 March 1997 by local man Richard White, shows what appears to a head and neck coming out of the loch close to Urquhart Castle.
-The picture, one of a series of ten, won the William Hill "Best Nessie Sighting of the Year award" which left Richard £500 better off.
+The picture, one of a series of ten, won the William Hill "Best Nessie Sighting of the Year award" (which was offered at that time) which left Richard £500 better off.
 He is also being flown to Canada to appear on national television which will help spread the Nessie word worldwide.